i18next/next-i18next/docs/v8-migration.md

 ## What is different?

 1. `getInitialProps` is not supported anymore, using `serverSideTranslations` is mandatory for all pages.
+   If you require `getInitialProps` keep using the last `7.x` version.

 ## Step By Step Migration Guide